Zanduino/BME680/CONTRIBUTING.md

 At this point the ball is no longer in your court but on our side.
 There will be a response within a couple of days, at most.

-Some things that will increase the spped at which a pull request is completed:
+Some things that will increase the speed at which a pull request is completed:

 * Write tests.
-* Follow the existing coding style (comments are done with [doxygen](http://www.doxygen.nl/).
+* Follow the existing coding style (comments are done with [doxygen](http://www.doxygen.nl/)).
 * Write as much information as a beginner would need to understand the problem and solution.